 Singapore is a small city-state located just off the southern tip of Malaysia.
 At one degree above the equator, the city-state enjoys yearlong temperatures that range from 75 - 93° F. Singapore has a population of around 5.6 million.
 Most Singaporeans are descendants of immigrants from the Malay Peninsula, China, or the Indian sub-continent.
 While citizens have gradually acquired a distinct "Singaporean" identity, many still retain customs, practices, and festivals from their orgins, making an interesting mix of the modern and traditional ways.
 Singapore has four official languages: Malay, Mandarin, Tamil and English.
 English is the language of business, education, and administration and is largely understood across the island.
 It is a highly urbanized nation with one of the lowest crime rates in the world.
 The island nation is filled with museums, shops, and theme attractions, through which visitors can experience the modern and multicultural face of Asia.
 Most of the island is accessible through public buses and the Mass Rapid Transit (MRT) rail system.
 Singapore Changi Airport offers routes to 200 cities in 68 countries.
 Low cost airlines make visiting much of South East Asia affordable.

-Fall Semester (August--December)
+Terms: Fall Semester (August--December)

 Spring Semester (January--May)